StrangeRanger/bash-style-guide/content/aesthetics.md

 ////
 //// tab | Double Pound Signs (`##`)

-- **Usage**: Utilize double pound signs for comments that describe the functionality of a code block, such as a loop, conditional sequence, or a list a variables.
-Once a blank line is placed between the code between the commented code block and the comment, the comment should be considered a new block.
+- **Usage**: Utilize double-pound signs for comments that describe the functionality of a block of code, such as a loop, conditional sequence, or a list of variables.
+Once a blank line is placed between the block of code and its corresponding comment, the comment no longer applies to the code afterward.

 ///// details | Example